1996 William J. Beaty

 gain expertise in spite of classroom learning.
 Maybe the experts are

-experts because they have fought free of their classroom learning, while
+experts only because they have fought free of the wrong parts of classroom

-the rest of us are still living under the yoke of the many electricity
+learning, while the rest of us are still living under the yoke of the many

 [Hey, M. Steinberg's C.A.S.T.L.E. electricity curriculum uses the same analogy!
 In section 3.9, students construct a 2-chambered air capacitor with a balloon membrane stretched between the chambers.
 To "charge" it we take air from one side and pump it into the other. ]